 • 1973 Princess Anne's marriage

-• 1981 The marriage of Princess Diana and Prince Charles
+• 1981 Prince Charles's marriage to Princess Diana

 • 2005 Prince Charles's marriage to Camilla, Duchess of Cornwall

-• 2011 Catherine Middleton's marriage to Prince William.
+• 2011 Prince William's marriage to Catherine Middleton

 Her Majesty Queen Elizabeth's very own wedding ring, from her marriage to The Duke of Edinburgh on 20th November 1947, is crafted from a nugget of pure Welsh gold from the Clogau St. David's gold mine.

-The tradition of the British Royal Family using Welsh gold wedding rings was carried into its 88th year during the most recent royal wedding of the Duke and Duchess of Cambridge on 29th April, 2011.
+The tradition of the British Royal Family using Welsh gold wedding rings was carried into its 95th year during the most recent royal wedding of Their Royal Highnesses, The Duke and Duchess of Sussex on 19th May, 2018.